-- All residence permits, work permits, family permits, study permits, entry visas, titles of travel with an expiration date between 23 February 2020 and 15 June 2020 were extended until 31 August 2020. - Seasonal permits expiring between 23 February 2020 and 31 May 2020 will be extended until 31 December 2020. - All certificates, permits of stay, authorisations and clearances with an expiration date between 31 January 2020 and 15 April 2020 were extended until 15 June 2020. - Italian passports and ID cards expiring after 17 March 2020 were extended until 31 August 2020, but the extended validity will only be recognised within Italy. - Deadlines for residence permit application and issuance are suspended for 30 days.
-Normally, initial residence permit applications must be submitted within 8 working days of arrival in Italy and renewal applications within 60 days of permit expiry.

-• EU citizens posted to work in Italy or employed in Italy between 23 February 2020 and 15 April 2020 had to lawfully register their stay with the Town Hall by 15 June 2020.
+- All residence permits, nulla osta entry clearances for work permits or family reasons and the terms for conversion of study permits into work permits are extended until 30 April 2021. - All certificates, permits of stay, authorisations and clearances with an expiration date between 31 January 2020 and 15 April 2020 were extended until 15 June 2020. - Italian passports and ID cards expiring after 17 March 2020 were extended until 31 August 2020, but the extended validity will only be recognised within Italy. - Deadlines for residence permit application and issuance are suspended for 30 days.
+Normally, initial residence permit applications must be submitted within 8 working days of arrival in Italy and renewal applications within 60 days of permit expiry. - EU citizens posted to work in Italy or employed in Italy between 23 February 2020 and 15 April 2020 had to lawfully register their stay with the Town Hall by 15 June 2020.